Indoor Air Quality in the Workplace Supports Better Health for People and the Planet

 Air quality is an important topic to think about on this World Earth Day.
 When we think about air pollution, we’re usually focused on the air outside.
 However, the air indoors is often more polluted than outdoors.

 People spend nearly 90% of their time inside buildings, and, according to the World Green Building Council (WGBC), 91% of the global population worldwide breathes unsafe air.
-This article will examine the impact of indoor air quality on planetary health, human wellbeing, and employee performance.
+This article will examine the impact of indoor air quality on planetary health, human well-being, and employee performance.
 We’ll also discuss how employers can take charge of indoor air quality in the workplace, sustainability initiatives, and the benefits of using environmental sensors.

-“How we design, build, operate, and maintain our buildings directly impacts both the environment and our health and wellbeing.”
+“How we design, build, operate, and maintain our buildings directly impacts both the environment and our health and well-being.”

 -World Green Building Council, Beyond Buildings report